-This advanced studio course is designed to connect the gamut of materials and techniques in contemporary painting with the development of an individual aesthetic style.
-Weekly sessions will expose students to a range of traditional and experimental painting techniques with the aim of synchronizing materials and methods with style and content.
-From classic linseed oil through iridescent interference pigments and more, students will learn to mix and use paint more effectively, making the medium integral to the subject and content of their art.
-Past topics of exploration include: making paint with pigments, customizing paint consistency, airbrushing, transparent glazing, paint marbling, masking, frottage, mixed-media collage, drying oils, mineral spirits, iridescent pigments, preparing grounds, varnishing, encaustic wax, modeling pastes, alkyd resins, vinyl Flashé, gouache, and inkjet printing on canvas.
+This advanced studio course is designed to connect the gamut of materials and techniques in contemporary painting with the development of an individual artistic style.
+Weekly sessions will expose students to a range of traditional and experimental painting techniques with the aim of harmonizing materials and techniques with form and content.
+From classic linseed oil through to iridescent color-shifting acrylic additives, students will learn to mix and use paint more effectively, making the medium integral to the subject and content of their art.
+Past topics of exploration include: making paint with pigments, customizing paint consistency, airbrushing, glazing, masking, frottage, mixed-media collage, alternatives to mineral spirits, preparing grounds, encaustic wax, modeling pastes, and inkjet printing on canvas.
 Material demonstrations will be augmented by readings, slideshows, and contemporary art gallery tours.
 The syllabus begins with directed projects that become increasingly independent as the semester proceeds.
-Students are expected to have prior painting experience, a willingness to experiment, and be highly motivated to make and discuss art.
-Class size is limited to ensure each student has adequate studio space and time with the professor for individual feedback and support.
+Students are expected to have prior painting experience, be willing to experiment, and be highly motivated to make and discuss art.
+Class size is limited to ensure each student has abundant studio space and time with the professor for individual feedback and support.
 Evaluations and critiques occur at midterm and at the end of the term.
-The semester culminates in the "Open Studios" exhibition at Monopol Berlin and the "ArtSeen" printed publication of student artworks.
-This course requires a significant investment of time outside of class sessions.
+The semester culminates in the "Open Studios" exhibition in the BCB arts building at Monopol Berlin.